-The ANZ Board has delegated its powers to the Risk Committee to approve the ANZ Operational Risk Framework which is in accordance with Australian Prudential Standard APS 115 Capital Adequacy: Advanced Measurement Approaches to Operational Risk.
+The ANZ Board has delegated its powers to the Risk Committee to approve the ANZ Operational Risk Framework which is in accordance with Australian Prudential Standard APS 115.
 Operational Risk Executive Committee (OREC) is the primary senior executive management forum responsible for the oversight of operational risk and the compliance risk control environment.
 OREC supports the Risk Committee in relation to the carrying out of its role in connection with operational risk and compliance.
-OREC reviews ANZ's operational risk profile and approved treatment plans for extreme risks.
+OREC undertakes review and challenge of ANZ's operational risk profile including treatment plans for extreme risks.